4v0v/l3x3r/README.md

 # p4rs3r

-Parser project for Lua 5.1 without any depedency.
+Lua Parser / Transpiler / Generator project for  without any depedency.

 The parser has multiple phases, for now :

-1/ Lexer:       file string   -> tokens
+1/ Lexer:       lua w/ custom syntax -> tokens
 2/ Preparser:   tokens               -> better tokens
 3/ Parser:      better tokens        -> ast
-4/ Stringifier: ast           -> new file string
+4/ Transformer: ast                  -> lua 5.1 ast

-?/ Validator
+Validator ?

+It will follow the AST like https://github.com/andremm/lua-parser

 The idea is also to try to make some custom syntax like switch statement, ternary operator, += ...